Ai Job Search Tools Comparison

 Five criteria.
 Anything that failed two of them got dropped.

 • Where it fits in the funnel.
 A great resume tool doesn't replace a great tracker.
 We mapped each tool to its lifecycle stage instead of pretending one tool does everything.
+Using artificial intelligence to save time is only valuable if it yields a real job offer.

 • Account safety.
 LinkedIn's 2026 anti-automation update penalizes tools that submit at non-human speed.
 We favored platforms that cap volume by design or work outside LinkedIn entirely.
 Direct ATS submission carries far less account risk.